melaniechen912/hugo-mock-landing-page-domain-name/README.md

 - Social Interaction and Sharing
 - User History and Customization

 I made the general theme colors more of a green vibe to tie in with the Spotify logo's colors.
-I also altered the "Get Started" button colors to follow the green theme.
+I altered the "Get Started" button colors to follow the green theme.
 I redirected the "Get Started" button to go to Spotify's official website.
 I also updated the "Contact" page info to encourage users to email me.
+I lastly changed all icons to be the Spotify logo or a music related icon.
+For the feature icons, I created them using Midjourney.